Women's Health: Your Body Keeps Time

 Once you can see it, you can work with it

-What follows are six real usage patterns from early Vire users — the same signal, read across a lifetime.
+What follows are six stories from early Vire users: the same signal, read across a lifetime.

 Tired but wired

-Exhausted by evening, yet unable to fall asleep — nights ending with a bright screen and a busy feed.
+Exhausted by evening, yet unable to fall asleep, with nights ending in a bright screen and a busy feed.

 delayed temperature peak